-People who abuse inhalants breathe in the vapors through their nose or mouth, usually in one of these ways:
+People who use inhalants breathe in the fumes through their nose or mouth, usually by:

 - “Sniffing” or “snorting” fumes from containers